Can Cancers in Young Adults Be Prevented?

 Limiting lifestyle-related and environmental risk factors

-Unlike with many cancers in older adults, lifestyle-related risk factors (such as smoking) are not thought to play much of a role in cancers in young adults.
+Lifestyle-related risk factors (such as smoking) are not thought to play much of a role in cancers in young adults,.
 A few environmental factors, such as radiation exposure, have been linked with cancer risk in young adults.
 But some exposures may be unavoidable, such as if a child or teen needs radiation therapy to treat cancer.

 There are some things you can do to lower your risk of getting certain kinds of cancer, such as: